azavea/climate-change-api/doc/source/api_reference/dataset.rst

 The Climate Dataset endpoints describe the datasets available in the Climate API.
+Currently the API serves data from two datasets:

+ - `NASA NEX-GDDP`_
+ - `UCSD LOCA`_

 The "name" attribute of a dataset response can be used in other requests to specify which dataset to source results from.